-Buying a new acoustic guitar can be a real pain, especially if you are not an expert, and if your budget is somewhat limited.
-There are a lot of things to know and look for, such as a large number of different models and manufacturers, different materials and features, and much more.
+Buying a new acoustic guitar is always a good time, but if you are not an experienced guitarist or your budget is somewhat limited it can be tricky.
+There are a lot of things to know and look for to ensure you end up with a guitar you’re happy with.
+There are such a large number of different models, manufacturers, materials, and other things to consider.

-All of this can be quite overwhelming to newbies, as well as to some experts.
 There is so much to think about, so people often forget about certain factors.
-We’ll start this article by diving straight into reviews on my favorite guitars, but if you want to learn more before reading reviews, I recommend checking out our acoustic guitar buying guide on the bottom of the page here.
+Luckily, I’ve tested dozens of guitars over the years, and in this article, I’ll help you find the best acoustic guitar under 500 dollars.
+We’ll start this article by diving straight into reviews, but if you want to learn more about acoustic guitars before reading reviews, I recommend checking out our acoustic guitar buying guide at the bottom of the page here.

 |6.
 Taylor BBT||Body Style: Dreadnought (15/16th) Electronics: No||$450||Read Full Review Below|